ska-sa/spead2/doc/perf.rst

 Kernel bypass APIs
 ^^^^^^^^^^^^^^^^^^
 There are two low-level kernel bypass networking APIs supported:
-:doc:`ibverbs <py-ibverbs>` and :doc:`netmap <cpp-netmap>`.
+:doc:`ibverbs <py-ibverbs>` and :doc:`netmap <cpp-netmap>` (although the latter is deprecated and will be removed from a future spead2 release).
 These provide a zero-copy path from the NIC into the spead2 library, without the kernel being involved.
 This can make a huge performance difference, particularly for small packet sizes.

-Of these, ibverbs is the recommended one: it can be used without being a root user, it is supported by both the Python and C++ APIs, can be used for both sending and receiving, can be used by multiple processes or streams simultaneously, and in simple cases requires only an environment variable to be set.
-The netmap support is no longer developed or tested.

-These APIs are not free: they will only work with some NICs, require special kernel drivers and setup, have limitations in what networking features they can support, and require the application to specify which network device to use.
+These APIs are not a free lunch: they will only work with some NICs, require special kernel drivers and setup, have limitations in what networking features they can support, and require the application to specify which network device to use.
 Refer to the links above for more details.

 Memory allocation
 ^^^^^^^^^^^^^^^^^